 Students at Mater Dei School have a mild to moderate intellectual disability.
 Therefore, their understanding of their actions and the associated consequences may require alterations and/or adjustments to the procedure.
-However, all alterations and/or adjustments must be documented.

-Staff are required to report suspected incidents of bullying to the Leader of Wellbeing and the classroom teacher, including all of the students involved.
+However, all alterations and/or adjustments must be documented classroom teacher, including all of the students involved.
 The Leader of Wellbeing, with the support and assistance of the classroom teacher will: